The Char-Broil Tru Infrared portable grill2go gas grill is the full name of this nice portable propane gas grill that I use myself.

 I like to turn it on high for a few minutes while my meat is resting and then use a wire brush to clean the grill grates.

 After the grill cooled off I use the metal scraper that comes with the grill and scrap in between the grill grates.

 It says not to use the grill grate scraper on a hot grill.
 I got no idea why but I will contact Char Broil to find out the reason for this advice.

 My only concern would be the push-button ignition feature.
 I wonder how long this will last.
 I had some other grills with this feature and they all went out after a while.

 I am just happy that it is a push button and not battery operated.
 The batteries always run out on the most unexpected moment and I think for an outdoor grill manual is the better option, but this is my personal opinion.

-Update: After more then 3 year the push-button ignition still works.
+Update: After more than 3 year the push-button ignition still works.
 I just cleaned it little.
 After a winter of not using my Char Broil x 200, the grill fired up at the first time of trying.

 I read that someone had a built-in propane tank in his RV and connected the grill to this with a quick connect hose with no problem.